parmegv/leap_doc/docs/design/soledad.md

 CouchDB backend
 -------------------------------

 In the server side, Soledad stores its database replicas in CouchDB servers.
-Soledad's CouchDB backend implementation is built on top of the reference `InMemory` implementation, but forces storage and fetch of U1DB data on a remote couch server for every write and read operation, respectively.
+Soledad's CouchDB backend implementation is built on top of U1DB's `CommonBackend`, and stores and fetches data using a remote CouchDB server.
+It lacks indexing first because we don't need that functionality on server side, but also because if not very well done, it could lack sensitive information about document's contents.

 CouchDB backend is responsible for: